 - 1. Change of address for an account is followed by a request to change the person's name; - 2.
 Payments stop on an otherwise consistently up-to-date account; - 3.
 Account is used in a way that is not consistent with prior use; - 4.
-Mail sent to the person is repeatedly returned as undeliverable; - 5.
-Notice is received by the University that a person is not receiving mail sent by the University; - 6.
-Notice is received by the University that an account has unauthorized activity; - 7.
-A breach is detected in the University's computer system security; and - 8.
-Unauthorized access to or use of a person's account information is detected.
+Mail sent to the person is repeatedly returned as undeliverable;

+5. Notice is received by the University that a person is not receiving mail sent by the Appendix E Continued...